mbzuai-nlp/SemEval2024-task8/README.md

 **Subtask C. Human-Machine Mixed Text Detection:** Given a mixed text, where the first part is human-written and the second part is machine-generated, determine the boundary, where the change occurs.

+# Training and Dev Data
+Training data for subtasks A and B can be found [here](https://drive.google.com/drive/folders/16bNt8TZU2Px4tSs9jHUcuX-X96mhbGFt) and for subtack C [here]().

 # Sample Data
 Sample data for subtasks A and B can be found [here](https://drive.google.com/file/d/17XCvku88CjJJ5LdlUAcMGGwP1Jt6nudQ/view?usp=sharing) and for subtack C [here](https://github.com/mbzuai-nlp/Semeval2024-m4/blob/main/subtask3_peerread_samples.json).
 The data for the task will be an extension of the M4 dataset.
 Here are current statistics about the dataset.